GLBRC/agroindustrial_residue_metagenomics/README.md

 This directory contains the script and file used to generate the Non-metric MultiDimensional Scaling (NMDS) plot used in the manuscript.

 ## Contributors
-Kevin Myers and Abel Ingle
+Kevin Myers, Abel Ingle, Daniel Noguera - all at University of Wisconsin-Madison

 ## Contact
 Please reach out to Kevin Myers at kmyers2@wisc.edu